Paa Kwesi Fabin: Ghana U-17 (Black Starlets)

 Fabin served as the Ghana national U-17 team head coach from 2011 to 2017, within that 6-year tenure he led the Black starlets to two Africa U-17 Cup of Nations in 2013 and 2017 out of three Cup of Nations played, whilst in the 2015 Championship, Ghana was disqualified for fielding ineligible over age players.
 Under his tenure Ghana qualified for one FIFA U-17 World Cup in 2017 out of the three FIFA U-17 World Cup played.
 In the two Africa U-17 Cup of Nations that Ghana took part in, he led the team to the competition but were eliminated in group stage in 2013 and placed 2nd in 2017.

 2017 Africa U-17 Cup of Nations

 Fabin led the Ghana U-17 team in the 2017 Africa U-17 Cup of Nations after being disqualified in the 2015 qualifying round.
 The Black Starlets topped their group with 7 points after 2 wins and one draw to make it to the semi-finals where they beat Niger U-17 team in a penalty shootout to push them into the final for the time in 12 years.
-The team unfortunately lost 1–0 in the final and placed 2nd to the Mali U-17 team.
+The team lost 1–0 in the final and placed 2nd to the Mali U-17 team.
 Placing amongst the top 4 teams meant that Ghana had qualified for the U-17 World Cup, first time in 10 years, after not qualifying for 4 successive World Cups.